dss-extensions/dss_matlab/README.md

 # DSS MATLAB: an unofficial MATLAB package for EPRI's OpenDSS

+---

+## **[📦 Downloads available here](https://github.com/dss-extensions/dss_matlab/releases/latest) for Linux, macOS and Windows**

+*Note that the repository itself doesn't contain the binaries since this is a multi-platform project.
+If you download the git repository, you still need the binary files from DSS C-API.*

+---

 This is version of a set of MATLAB classes that expose the DSS C-API library with the same structure as the COM object, with the same as extensions as DSS Python.
 This is the equivalent of DSS Python and DSS Sharp for MATLAB usage.

 Related projects: